NCBI-Hackathons/PDB2Genome/README.md

 # Data

-Files loaded to the NCBI Genome Data Viewer can be recapitulated for other genome browsers by running the scripts in this repo against the parquet files found at [dataframes.rcsb.org](https://github.com/rcsb/dataframes).
+Files loaded to NCBI Genome Data Viewer can be recapitulated for other genome browsers by running the scripts in this repo against the parquet files found at [dataframes.rcsb.org](https://github.com/rcsb/dataframes).